Gold ETFs: what are they and what are the best ones to watch?

 How to find the best gold ETFs

 The IG ETF screener is the perfect place to find an ETF to suit you.
 It allows you to filter through the thousands of ETFs available, including sorting the ones that are eligible for ISA accounts.
 You can also filter them to match a specific asset class – such as gold - or country.
-You can read more about how to pick the right ETF here.

-How to trade gold ETFs
+How to buy or trade gold ETFs

 - Decide whether you want to trade or invest in gold ETFs